7+ Best Cloud Security Tips to Keep Your Data Safe in the Cloud

 ❖ Data Loss

-This is impossible for most organizations to maintain a private server for data backup alongside the cloud because of its costliness.
-So, due to negligence or third-party attack, if any important data is lost from the cloud, there could be a great disaster for the organization.
+It is impossible for most organizations to maintain a private server for data backup alongside the cloud because of its cost.
+So, due to negligence or third-party attacks, if any important data is lost from the cloud, there could be a great disaster for the organization.

 ❖ Vulnerable APIs

 Cloud applications usually rely on APIs to interact.
 Yet it hasn’t been possible to make sure the API technology is 100% secured.
-Gartner predicted APIs would be the most vulnerable vector by the year 2023.
+Gartner predicted APIs would be the most vulnerable vector by the coming years.
 Malicious attackers can easily exploit unsecured APIs through DoS attacks and code injections.

 ❖ Weak Authentication